baylearn-org/www/schedule.md

 <tr>
   <td> 11:15 am - 12:00 noon
   <td><p>
-  <td> Oral Presentations of Accepted Submissions
+  <td class="thtd"> Oral Presentations of Accepted Submissions:
+  <li> Beyond Separability: Analyzing the Linear Transferability of Contrastive Representations to Related Subpopulations
+  <li> When can you trust your model's predictions?
+A Mistrust Scoring Framework for inference
+  <li> Plex: Towards Reliability using Pretrained Large Model Extensions
   <td><p>
   <td> To be posted
 </tr>